Skip to content

 What is Padder?

-Padder is a Canadian insurance company that helps renters qualify for and afford their home.
-We offer two products: Padder Guarantor, an insurance policy that acts as your co-signer if you don't qualify on your own, and Padder Deposit, a low-cost alternative to paying a traditional last month's rent deposit upfront.
+Padder is a Canadian, licensed insurance intermediary (MGA) that helps renters move into and afford their homes.
+We offer two residential products: Padder Guarantor, a lease guarantee that gives your landlord added assurance, and Padder Deposit, a lower-cost alternative to paying a traditional last month's rent deposit upfront.
+Padder's policies are issued by the Insurance Company of Prince Edward Island (ICPEI).
+All products are optional and subject to underwriting.

 What's the difference between Padder Guarantor and Padder Deposit?